johndoe-one/openvice/README.md

 # OpenVice
-OpenVice - open source engine for GTA Vice City.
+OpenVice - open source engine for Grand Theft Auto: Vice City.
 Engine written on C language for simple and clear development (standard C language C89 with K&R / Linux Kernel code style).
 You will need an original copy of the Grand Theft Auto: Vice City to use this engine.

 ## System requirments
 * Supported OS: Windows, Linux, macOS;